CPHS/OPHS Glossary of Terms

 Adverse Event:

-including any abnormal sign (for example, abnormal physical exam
+any abnormal sign (for example, abnormal physical exam or laboratory

-or laboratory finding), symptom, or disease, temporally associated
+finding), symptom, or disease, temporally associated with the subject’s

 Unexpected Adverse Event).